PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     This data is used to sort Geofences using attributes set by the user.
 For example, Geofences can be attributed to a worker or a company.
 Metadata is only used for filtering Geofences.

 Controllers provide the ability to create API-Endpoints for all commonly used HTTP methods (GET, POST, DELETE, etc...) using annotations.
 Methods annotated as such supply ready-to-use objects needed for the processing of requests, such as request and response objects, as well as automatic parsing of the request body to a C# object.
 Processing is handeled by services which receive data from controllers.
-An endpoint using DELETE is shown in Listing 2.29.
+An endpoint using DELETE is shown in listing 2.29.

 \begin{lstlisting}[caption=Delete endpoint, label=lst:restctrl, language={[Sharp]C}]
     [HttpDelete]